-After Merv Griffin hired her to be the official letter-turner on Wheel of Fortune, she begged Hugh Hefner for the non-publication of the pictures, desiring to stay away from turning into a centerfold.
+After Merv Griffin hired her to be the official letter-turner on Wheel of Fortune, she begged Hugh Hefner for the non-publication of the pictures.
+She wanted to stay away from turning into a centerfold.
 She even wounded up suing the magazine for $5.2 million for tarnishing her “family audience” image, suing Hefner personally.
 But of course, due to how big the franchise was and Playboy’s promotion efforts, she quickly decided to drop both suits.

 Home Sweet Home